bacadra/pulsar-navigation-panel/README.md

 For each header, the package can create a marker to highlight the line text in the editor.
 The marker style can be customized.
 Markers can be turned off or on with the command `navigation-panel:markers-toggle` or by right-clicking on the panel and using the `Toggle markers`.

-For most languages, flags have been implemented that allow the use of "important" (red colour) and "technical" (green colour).
+For most languages, flags have been implemented that allow the use one of "info", "sucess", "warning", "error" or "separator" flag.
 For how to use them, see the section on that language.
-Of course, the flags can be used in any language concept, e.g. to mark chapters to be checked as red (i.e. important) and finished chapters as green (i.e. technical).
+The purpose of flag is depend on user.

 ## Section folding

 There are functions which provide fold actions (fold, unfold or toggle) of sections.
 The special future is to collapse all section a view like table of content.
 You may be interested in following commands:

-* `navigation-panel:section`: toggle fold of current section,
+* `navigation-panel:toggle-section`: toggle fold of current section,
 * `navigation-panel:fold-section`: fold current section,
 * `navigation-panel:fold-section-at-n`: fold last section at level *n*,
 * `navigation-panel:fold-as-table`: fold all section but in nested form,
-* `navigation-panel:fold-technical`: fold as table, but only headers with flag `technical`,
+* `navigation-panel:fold-green`: fold as table, but only headers with flag `green`,
-* `navigation-panel:fold-important`: fold as table, but only headers with flag `important`,
+* `navigation-panel:fold-red`: fold as table, but only headers with flag `red`,
 * `navigation-panel:unfold`: unfold current section,
 * `navigation-panel:unfold-all`: unfold all sections.